SpechtLabs/tka/docs/reference/cli.md

 # Set the debug setting to true
 tka config output.theme dark

-# Set documentation.markdownlint-fix to true
+# Set output.markdownlint-fix to true
-tka config documentation.markdownlint-fix true
+tka config output.markdownlint-fix true

 # Create a config file and set a value (when no config exists)
 tka config output.long true --force